frian/phpclasscheck/README.md

 phpclasstest.pl
 ===============

-A perl script that check for undeclared method parameters and properties in PHP classes
+A perl script that checks if method parameters and properties are declared in PHP classes.

 what it does
 ------------